mathigon/textbooks/content/functions/content.md

 You will be drawing the graph for this event.
 Here is everything you need to know:

-- The runway is 40 meters long
+- The runway is 40m long
+- The pole is 4.45m long
-- The landing pad is 5x5x0.8 meters
+- The landing pad is 5x5x0.8m
-- Ekaterini's vault height is 4.85 meters
+- The bar is 4.85m high

-Click on the graph to place points!
+Good luck!

     x-draw-graph
         x-coordinate-system(width=600 height=200 x-axis="0,45.5,5" y-axis="0,5.1,1" axis-names="Distance,Height" crosshairs="no")